Deep-Symmetry/dysentery/README.md

 > the XDJ-RX does not actually implement the protocol:
 >
 > &ldquo;The LINK on the RX is ONLY for linking to rekordbox on your
-> computer or a router with WiFi to connect rekordbox mobile.
+> computer or a router with Wi-Fi to connect rekordbox mobile.
 It can
 > not exchange LINK data with other CDJs or DJMs.&rdquo;

 While these techniques appear to work for us so far, there are many